tableau/connector-plugin-sdk/docs/oauth.md

 This file may be provided in the following ways:
 - Bundled in the connector package (only available to plugin authors)
-- Installing on a client machine for Tableau Desktop, Prep, or Bridge
+- Installing on a client machine for Tableau Desktop, Prep, or Bridge.
+See [Custom OAuth Config on Desktop](./oauth.md#custom-oauth-configs-on-desktop)
-- Installing for a site on Tableau Cloud or Tableau Server
+- Installing for a site on Tableau Cloud or Tableau Server.
+[Create Site OAuth Client](./oauth.md#create-site-oauth-client-20231)

 We refer to the first option as an "Embedded" config, and the second two as "Custom."
+The latter two options are only available starting in Tableau 2023.1.
+Also before 2023.1 you can only embded a single OAuth Config.

 ## XML Elements